November 4, 1997: Apple unveils its plan to open small “store within a store” sections inside CompUSA outlets around the United States.

 Hard times for Apple

-CompUSA said it saw some evidence that business was about to turn around for Apple.
+In reality, CompUSA saw some evidence that business was about to turn around for Apple.
 “We want to be an active Apple advocate,” said Hal Compton, CompUSA’s president.
 “We think that because of their loyal customer following, where Apple business has been soft and declining, we are starting to see that turn around and pick up.
 They have great products and we can help Apple gain market share.”

 Apple’s obsession with stores